parku/docs/api/index.md

 Authentication to the API occurs via [HTTP Basic Auth][HTTP Basic Auth].
 Provide your API key as the basic auth username.
 The password is always _parku_.

-There are two types of keys: public and private.
-Public keys are used to obtain publicly available informations (eg. parking spaces).
-Private keys are used to identify users.
-Whenever user information are requested or bookings on behalf of a user is made, the private key is necessary.
+There are two types of keys: _public_ and _private_. _Public keys_ are used to obtain publicly available informations (eg. parking spaces). _Private keys_ are used to identify users.
+Whenever user information are requested or bookings on behalf of a user is made, the _private key_ is necessary.

-Private keys can be used to obtain public information.
+_Private keys_ can be used to obtain public information.

 All API requests must be made over HTTPS.
 Calls made over plain HTTP will fail.
 You must authenticate for all requests.